kbenson/esx-cluster-stress/README.md

     controller => 'http://192.168.1.10',
    where the controller address has the IP to access the controller.
 3. Set to start at boot.
+4. Allow port 80 through firewall on VM if firewall enabled.
-4. Make esx-cluster-stress-client template from VM.
+5. Make esx-cluster-stress-server template from VM.

 # Running